 But the thing that distinguishes her from her hometown contemporaries is her alternate identity as an R&B vocalist.
 Lest we forget, Chicago also has a rich history of tender, sexy, emotionally-charged soul music; home to iconic names like Curtis Mayfield, Lou Rawls, The Chi-Lites, Chaka Khan, and R. Kelly.

 Tink’s latest project Winter’s Diary 2: Forever Yours places her firmly in that world and asks that we hear her seriously as a singer.
-Compared to her 2012 debut, WD2 is more ambitious vocally, more personal lyrically, hinged on a gentleness and delicacy that stands in stark contrast to the violence that’s come to be associated with The Chi.
+Compared to her 2012 debut, WD2 is more ambitious vocally, more personal lyrically, hinged on a vulnerability and delicacy that stands in stark contrast to the aggression that’s come to be associated with new music from The Chi.

 Tell me a little about making Winter’s Diary 2, how did everything come together?

 I’d been working on that tape since last summer.
 I had dropped like four hits that were pretty much just rapping, but I noticed my fans enjoyed more of my fluid songs so I wanted to make a tape that would appeal to every emotion.
 I wanted a song for when you’re happy, when you’re in love, heartbreak, or ready to kill your guy.
 That’s how I planned it out.

 A lot of your music is about relationships, do you draw from personal experience when you’re writing?

 I mean a lot of times I have personal things, things I go through that I may exaggerate or make a story around, but it always has a meaning related to something I’ve been through, for real.

 Who are the main players when you’re in the studio working on new material?

 I like my studio sessions to be very private.
 When I was writing my tape, it was only me and my dad.
 There was nobody else in the studio but me and my dad.
 He’s a sound engineer.
 He mixes all my music and we record together.
 I recorded like 75 percent of my songs with my dad.